toddcf/pielcanela/README.md

   - One layout for full-screen devices.
 3. Write content.
 4. Choose font for entire site.

-### Hero - Section
+5. Social links in each section.

-- Add Nav.
+  - Facebook
-- HERO section:
+  - Instagram
+  - Email List (later)
+6. Nav that is accessible no matter where you are scrolling.

+### Sections

+1. Hero
   - Position brand name.
   - Replace bg image with a video (once we have the video).
-  - Add buttons that scroll to two different sections.
+  - Add buttons that scroll to two different sections:
+    - Schedule Now
+    - Learn More

+2. About the Therapist

-### Benefits of Massage - Section
+3. Benefits of Massage
+  - Plain English.
+  - Overcome any objections (expensive, time-consuming, etc.).
+  - Why they need a massage.
+  - Why you are the best massage therapist for them.

-### Testimonials - Section
+4. Testimonials

-### Services and Rates / Massage Modalities / Gift Certificates - Section
+5. Services and Rates / Gift Certificates
+  - Delete Modalities.
   - Forms of payment accepted.

+6. Schedule Now / Contact Info / Client Forms

+- Phone Number.
+- Email Address.
+- Email Form.
+- Links to client forms as separate PDF pages.

+7. Footer

+- Nav
+- Social links
+  - Facebook
+  - Instagram
+- Copyright (years) Brenda Canela Croak-Falen
+- TCF Web Design

+### Separate Pages

+1. Massage FAQ
+  - Plain English.

-### Legal (Separate Page?)
+2. Legal
   - Cancellation Policy
   - 24-Hour Advance Notice
   - No-Shows
   - Late Arrivals
-- Certifications
+  - Massage Certifications
   - Insurance
-- Client Forms (links to separate PDF pages)

-### Social

-- Facebook
-- Instagram
-- Email List

-### About the Therapist - Section

-### Massage FAQ (Separate Page)

-### Book Now / Contact Info / Client Forms

-- Phone Number
-- Email Address
-- Email Form
-- Client forms are links to separate PDF pages.
+  - Links to client forms as separate PDF pages.

-### Footer

-- Nav
-- Social links
-  - Facebook
-  - Instagram
-- Copyright
-- TCF Web Design

 ### Mobile Responsiveness

 - Mobile Nav.

+### Deployment

+1. Test deploy to Heroku.
+2. Get confirmation from Brenda.
+3. Deploy to GoDaddy.
+4. Have GoDaddy link the old URL to the new URL (instead of the other way around, like it is now).

 ## Future Iterations:

+- Create MailChimp list and add signup form to this website.